James K. Polk: Democratic nomination

 Clay was nominated for president by acclamation at the April 1844 Whig National Convention, with New Jersey's Theodore Frelinghuysen his running mate.
 A Kentucky slaveholder at a time when opponents of Texas annexation argued that it would give slavery more room to spread, Clay sought a nuanced position on the issue.
 Jackson, who strongly supported a Van Buren/Polk ticket, was delighted when Clay issued a letter for publication in the newspapers opposing Texas annexation, only to be devastated when he learned Van Buren had done the same thing.
 Van Buren did this because he feared losing his base of support in the Northeast, but his supporters in the old Southwest were stunned at his action.
 Polk, on the other hand, had written a pro-annexation letter that had been published four days before Van Buren's.
 Jackson wrote sadly to Van Buren that no candidate who opposed annexation could be elected, and decided Polk was the best person to head the ticket.
 Jackson met with Polk at the Hermitage on May 13, 1844, and explained to his visitor that only an expansionist from the South or Southwest could be elected—and, in his view, Polk had the best chance.
 Polk was at first startled, calling the plan "utterly abortive", but he agreed to accept it.
 Polk immediately wrote to instruct his lieutenants at the convention to work for his nomination as president.

 Despite Jackson's quiet efforts on his behalf, Polk was skeptical that he could win.
 Nevertheless, because of the opposition to Van Buren by expansionists in the West and South, Polk's key lieutenant at the 1844 Democratic National Convention in Baltimore, Gideon Johnson Pillow, believed Polk could emerge as a compromise candidate.
 Publicly, Polk, who remained in Columbia during the convention, professed full support for Van Buren's candidacy and was believed to be seeking the vice presidency.
 Polk was one of the few major Democrats to have declared for the annexation of Texas.

 The convention opened on May 27, 1844.
 A crucial question was whether the nominee needed two-thirds of the delegate vote, as had been the case at previous Democratic conventions, or merely a majority.
-A vote for two-thirds would doom Van Buren's candidacy due to the opposition to him.
+A vote for two-thirds would doom Van Buren's candidacy due to opposition from southern delegates.
 With the support of the Southern states, the two-thirds rule was passed.
-Van Buren won a majority on the first presidential ballot but failed to win the necessary two-thirds, and his support slowly faded on subsequent ballots.
-Cass, Johnson, Calhoun and James Buchanan had also received votes on the first ballot, and Cass took the lead on the fifth ballot.
-After seven ballots, the convention remained deadlocked: Cass could not attract the support necessary to reach two-thirds, and Van Buren's supporters were more and more discouraged about the former president's chances.
+Van Buren won a majority on the first presidential ballot but failed to win the necessary two-thirds, and his support slowly faded.
+Cass, Johnson, Calhoun and James Buchanan also received votes on the first ballot, and Cass took the lead on the fifth.
+After seven ballots, the convention remained deadlocked: Cass could not reach two-thirds, and Van Buren's supporters became discouraged about his chances.
 Delegates were ready to consider a new candidate who might break the stalemate.